Sawyer Brown: History

 The band signed with Capitol Records and scored a Top 20 hit with their first single, "Leona", in 1984.
 That success was quickly followed by their first No. 1 hit, "Step That Step".
 The band had their ups and downs on the charts throughout the 1980s, landing only sporadic Top 10 hits.
 However, by 1990 they had accumulated enough hits for a Greatest Hits package, and were successful on the touring circuit.

 Originally, Sawyer Brown was known for a primarily country pop sound dominated largely by novelty tunes; by 1991, however, the band began to express a more serious side to its music by adding ballads to its repertoire.
 That year, the band also dropped its affiliation with Capitol, and Curb Records assumed promotion and distribution of all subsequent albums and singles (except for 2003, when Sawyer Brown temporarily switched to Lyric Street Records).
 Bobby Randall also left the band in 1991, and was replaced by Duncan Cameron.
 Cameron subsequently departed in 2004, with Shayne Hill assuming the role of lead guitarist.

 In 1991, after the release of their album Buick, guitarist Bobby Randall left the group to remain close to his family and host a short-lived TV talent show, Be a Star.
 Bobby Randall joined to band called "Dallas County Line" formed in Birmingham, Alabama, in late 1991 & early 2003 are disbanded.
 Duncan Cameron, formerly of The Amazing Rhythm Aces, was chosen as his replacement just as Sawyer Brown was about to become country music's "it" band.
 The band then switched labels, moving to Curb Records and releasing the albums The Dirt Road, Café on the Corner, and Outskirts of Town, which saw hit after hit for the band in the early to mid-1990s.

 Part of the band's new-found success was due to singer-songwriter Mac McAnally, who wrote several songs for the group.
-The McAnally-penned songs, mostly ballads, helped to re-define Sawyer Brown, who up until this point had been reviled by many critics for being a flamboyant "bubble gum" pop act that emphasized style over substance.
+The McAnally-penned songs, mostly ballads, helped to redefine Sawyer Brown, who up until this point had been reviled by many critics for being a flamboyant "bubble gum" pop act that emphasized style over substance.
 "The Walk", the final single off the Buick album, is said to be the turning point for the group.

 Following "The Walk", the band scored a number of Top 5 and Top 10 hits, including 2 more Billboard No. 1s with 1992's "Some Girls Do", and 1993's "Thank God for You", which Mark Miller co-wrote with Mac McAnally.
 By 1995, Sawyer Brown had enough hits for a second Greatest Hits package.
 The album, titled Greatest Hits 1990 to 1995, included two new singles, "This Time" and "I Don't Believe in Goodbye", which themselves became Top 5 hits.